IvanArkhipov1999/Martos/README.md

 # Martos

-Martos is a simple RTOS for developing multiagent realtime systems.
+Martos is a simple RTOS for developing multi-agent real-time systems.
 Software for Martos can be written on both Rust (recommended) and C languages.

 In current version it has only primitive task manager and timer counter.